What is a Cat8 Ethernet Cable?

 |Cat8||2000MHz||25Gbps or 40Gbps||Shielded only|

 In most things, higher performance costs more money.
 Sometimes that’s a purely economic issue (supply and demand or something like that), but in other cases it has to do with the cost of production.
 That certainly applies to Ethernet cables.
 Cat5 isn’t cheaper because it is slower.
 It is slower because it is cheaper.
 We’ll get into it more in a minute, but higher frequencies allow for higher data transmission rates, but making them is more expensive.
+(Keep reading after examples below.)

 Mostly, it boils down to twists and shielding.
 Higher frequencies require more twists in the cable pairs, and that process is more expensive.
 Also, it becomes increasingly difficult to shield higher frequencies from interference and crosstalk, and as you go up in scale, the cost of raw materials for shielding get pricey.
 Cat7, for example, often uses gold plates for shielding.
 Since interference can render a cable useless, this is a big deal.
 With Cat8, one of the popular and most trusted types of shielding is S/FTP.
 This is usually established by having each pair shielded with a foil wrapping and then a 4-pair braid shield around the group of wires.
 This gives the maximum level of protection from interference and is found in the highest performance copper cables.

-Since frequency is such a driving force in cable design, let’s talk about how it really works.
+Since standrad bandwidth is such a driving force in cable design, let’s talk about how frequency really works.
 Essentially, the frequency of a cable determines how many 1s and 0s can be sent across the wires in a second.
 For basic Cat5 cables, that’s 100 million signals a second (or 100 Mhz).
 Cat8 uses an unprecedented 2 billion (2 GHz) signals per second.
 This means the cable density and quality of shielding necessary to make it work are on a whole different scale.
 That’s obvious when you consider that Cat8 is rated for data transfers 250 to 400 times faster than Cat5.

 Cat8 Ethernet is still not widely available (we do have it available!), but the demand is already strong.
 Data centers are itching for a scalable copper cable that can compete with fiber optics.
 With the rise of data transmission due to the exponential increase in the volume of data stored, the rapid centralization of data to the cloud, and the ever increasing bandwidth available through broadband and 5G network hardware manufacturers, IT managers, and Data center engineers are constantly looking for quick, easy, and cheaper ways of moving more data.
 Outside of fiber, CAT8 is the new "go-to" cabling solution.
 Basically, any operation that needs to scale fiber optics might be looking to substitute Cat8 instead over the next few years.